WaleedZriqui/Mastering-JavaScript-in-20-days/Day9.md

 We have rules for the execution of our asynchronously delayed code Hold promise-deferred functions in a microtask queue and callback function in a task queue (Callback queue) when the Web Browser Feature (API) finishes add the function to the Call stack (i.e. run the function) when:
-- Call stack is empty & all global code run (Have the Event Loop check this condition)
+- Call stack is empty & all global code run (Have the Event Loop check this condition).
+It's very important also to finish excute all global() code, so if the callstack() is empty but there are still rows in global() the queue will wait
 - Prioritize functions in the microtask queue over the Callback queue
 - Call stack
 A call stack is a mechanism for an interpreter (like the JavaScript interpreter in a web browser) to keep track of its place in a script that calls multiple functions — what function is currently being run and what functions are called from within that function, etc.